-What type of water pressure do you have?
+What types of water pressure do you have?

 It’s important to know about your water pressure, as this determines the flow of water from the tap.
 The most common and low pressure systems are Gravity-fed water systems.
 Other system-less common ones include unvented hot water systems and combination boilers.